The Limehouse Beast.

 Artist’s Statement

-Embedded in the act of Painting stories about the World I inhabit emerge, a subjective and an objective world, though I don’t consider my Painting autobiographical.
-Stories are paths crisscrossing a landscape with junctions, bridges and tunnels snaking in and around one another, sometimes meeting and branching out as they intersect.
-These Paintings and drawings are explorations of the vast complexities of the nest that is the World.
-A Trauma Garden as a tangling mesh enveloping and spitting out seeds from a Lonely Planet.
-The World teems with life and trauma, but also brims with enjoyment and exuberance.
-These contradictions and combinations drive my image making.
+These Paintings and drawings are explorations of the vast complexities of the teeming nest of the World.
+A Trauma Garden as an entangling mesh enveloping and spitting out seeds from a Lonely Planet.
+The World teems with burgeoning life in seemingly perpetual crises; these contradictions and precarious combinations drive my image making.

 Forms and figures in cracked landscapes, search crumbling buildings for something they don’t know.
 Monsters from the Id Dreaming in Public.
 It’s all a bit apocalyptic but I’m not apologetic about that.